sharkdp/bat/README.md

 There are a few options to install `bat` on Windows.
 Once you have installed `bat`, take a look at the ["Using `bat` on Windows"](#using-bat-on-windows) section.

+#### Prerequisites

+You will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.

 #### With Chocolatey

 You can install `bat` via [Chocolatey](https://chocolatey.org/packages/Bat):